efliks/mikraytrace/README.md

 a Debian-like Linux, this can be done like so:

 ```
-apt-get install build-essential cmake libpng++-dev libeigen3-dev libeasyloggingpp-dev libopenbabel-dev lib3ds-dev
+apt-get install build-essential cmake libeigen3-dev libeasyloggingpp-dev libopenbabel-dev lib3ds-dev
 ```

 Secondly, you need some third party libraries.
-These are "CLI11" for command line processing, "cpptoml" for reading configuration files, and "toojpeg" for writing images in JPEG format.
+These are:
+ * CLI11 for command line processing
+ * cpptoml for reading configuration files
+ * toojpeg for writing scenes in JPEG format
+ * lodepng for loading textures and writing scenes in PNG format

 Install them by updating the submodules: